arsh7023/online-whatif/INSTALL.md

 [https://example.com/workbenchauth](https://example.com/workbenchauth)

 Your temporary username and password will be emailed to you, or you can find it in the log file /var/log/tomcat7/catalina.out.
+You can also [manually reset the password](#manual-password-reset).
 Then log in to Online WhatIf:

 [https://example.com/whatif](https://example.com/whatif)